Sir-Boops/McBoop/README.md

 How to use
 ---
 * Download the latest build here -> https://s3.amazonaws.com/boops-deploy/McBoop/McBoop.jar
+* To update the launcher `java -jar McBoop.jar --update`
-* Add the default user to the launcher `java -jar build/libs/McBoop.jar --add-account <email> <password>`
+* Add the default user to the launcher `java -jar McBoop.jar --add-account <email> <password>`
-* Finally run a version of Minecraft! `java -jar build/libs/McBoop.jar --run stable`
+* Finally run a version of Minecraft! `java -jar McBoop.jar --run stable`
-* More help can be viewed by running `java -jar build/libs/McBoop.jar --help`
+* More help can be viewed by running `java -jar McBoop.jar --help`